pkdone/paul-genai-test-tools-ts/README.md

 ## Application to LLM Authentication Notes

-### OpenAI / Azure
+### OpenAI / Azure GPT

-Specify your API key for your own OpenAI or Azure service in `.env`.
+Specify your API key for your own OpenAI or Azure GPT service in `.env`.

 ### GCP Vertex AI